OpenWIS/openwis/openwis-database/README.md

 This project builds the openwis database code
 (That is all of the tables with an openwis_prefix which make up part of the overall schema used within the openwis Application)

-OpenWis Install
+OpenWis Schema Install

 * **schema.ddl** is the script used ton install the openwis schema

-## PostGis Install
+## PostGis Schema Install
 postgis is installed using three scripts in the contrib folder of the postgres install

 * /freeware/pgsql/share/contrib/postgis-<version>/postgis.sql